-Then a woman wrote to me who’d seen some things I’d posted on a homeopathic site, where people had been major rude to me, I forget why, maybe because they expected me to improve from homeopathics, and I didn’t.
+Then a woman wrote to me who’d seen some things I’d posted on a homeopathic site, where people had been major rude, I forget why, maybe because they expected me to totally recover from having used homeopathics, and I didn’t.

 The woman wrote saying that a friend of hers had gotten tetanus and had been treated immediately, and was vastly better, but had some lingering problems.

 The woman was (and is) a herbalist, and was worried about me when I told her what I was still experiencing.
 She sent me a huge box of home grown oranges, grapefruits, kumquats, HUGE lemons, two jars of honey from their bees, a tiny bottle of Oil of Greek Oregano, and a small packet of propolis.

 I didn’t understand that I was supposed to eat huge amounts of the fresh fruit for its medicinal effects.
 Thus I wasted that great opportunity to have learned if the vitamin C in fresh fruit would have caused shedding of h.pylori.